Friday 29 April 2016

 Tulu: enkulu illada eduru raDD tArae naDta

-English: we have planted two coconut trees in front of the house
+English: we have planted two coconut trees in front of the

 Kannada: nAvu mane eduru eraDu tengina mara neTTiddEve